GitHub First-Time

 All Statuses

 dropdown.
-If you get to the step 3 and cannot find yourcom.TEAMID.loopkit.Loop
+If you get to step 3 and cannot find yourcom.TEAMID.loopkit.Loop

-in the Bundle ID drop down, the means you need to follow Find My Loop.
+in the Bundle ID drop-down, this means you need to follow Find My Loop.

 -